sanketshinde2005/sanketshinde2005/README.md

 # 💫 About Me:
-👋 Hi, I'm Sanket Shinde, a sophomore pursuing Information Technology Engineering at Pune Institute of Computer Technology.
+👋 Hello everyone, I'm Sanket Shinde.

-🚀 I have a strong interest in Web Development and Machine Learning, with a solid foundation in Data Structures & Algorithms (DSA) and Object-Oriented Programming (OOP).
+🚀 I'm an Engineering Undergraduate specializing in Information Technology at Pune Institute of Computer Technology.
+A strong academic performer, I’m deeply passionate about Data Structures and Algorithms (DSA) and continuously improving my skills in web development.
+I’m also keenly exploring the fields of Artificial Intelligence and Machine Learning (AI/ML), along with a growing interest in DevOps and cloud-native technologies.
+Always eager to learn and take on new challenges, I aim to build impactful tech solutions and grow as a well-rounded developer.

 💡 Always eager to learn and build innovative solutions!